HomeDirectoriesFree vs Paid Directory Listings: Which Works Better

 • Update listings promptly when business information changes

-• Refresh images and descriptions annually
+• Refresh images and descriptions each year

 Did you know?
 According to data from Foundation Directory, mobile users are 37% more likely to engage with premium listings compared to free listings, primarily due to enhanced interactive features and visibility.